vbalab/ysda/semester_02/cpp/notes.md

 ### Turing Completeness

-**Turing complete** programming language is one that can perform any computation that a **Turing machine**: conditionals (if-else), recursion, and the ability to store and manipulate data.
+**Turing complete** programming language - can perform any computation that a **Turing machine**: conditionals (if-else), recursion, and the ability to store and manipulate data.

 SQL is not turing complete, because it has no loops (recursion).